AltoRetrato/gditools3/readme.txt

-                                ___ __              __
+﻿                                ___ __              __
                      ____ _____/ (_) /_____  ____  / /____
                     / __ `/ __  / / __/ __ \/ __ \/ / ___/
                    / /_/ / /_/ / / /_/ /_/ / /_/ / (__  )
                    \__, /\__,_/_/\__/\____/\____/_/____/
                   /____/

-    gditools3, a Python library to extract files, sorttxt.txt and bootsector (IP.BIN) from SEGA Gigabyte Disc (GD-ROM) dumps in gdi format.
+    gditools3 is a Python 3 port of gditools by FamilyGuy, a Python library to extract files, sorttxt.txt and bootsector (IP.BIN) from SEGA Gigabyte Disc (GD-ROM) dumps in gdi format.

     The goals is to make it efficient, readable and multi-platform.

-    As of 2018.20.15, it's tested & working on Win10 on Python 2.7.4
-    and 3.4.1 on x86_64 processors.
+    As of 2018.11.06, it's (barely) tested & working on Windows 10 and Ubuntu 18.05, Python 2.7, 3.4 and 3.7, on x86_64 processors.

-    The performance is typically limited by the usage of a platter HDD.
+    The performance of the original library was typically limited by the use of a platter HDD.
 When using a SSD, the CPU can be the bottleneck if it's an old one or if it's used in power-saving mode.
     3-tracks gdi can be extracted in less than 2 seconds with the right configuration (~1GiB of data).

+    Performance of gditools3 with Python 2 is still very good, but not so much on Python 3.
+I'll try to fix this in the future.

     To get the most recent version, visit: https://github.com/AltoRetrato/gditools3